mikal-chawdry/Working-at-Qwizzle/README.md

 #### Requirements

-- Three or more years of UX design experience.
+- Five or more years of UX design experience.
 Preference will be given to candidates who have experience designing complex solutions for complete digital environments.
 - Expertise in UX software such as InVision, UXPin, Balsamiq, Framer.js, Quartz Composer, and the like is a must.
 Basic HTML5, CSS3, and JavaScript skills are a plus.
 - Ability to work with clients to understand detailed requirements and design complete user experiences that meet client needs and vision.
 - Extensive experience in using UX design best practices to design solutions, and a deep understanding of mobile-first and responsive design.